MMesch/MMesch.github.io/blog/2021-11-27-fp-loop-techniques-1.md

     print("It's not Bob!")
 ```

-This one is an expression with a return value:
+As in the loops above, `if: else:` doesn't have a return value here and runs side effects (printing twice).
+But the same statement can also be written as an expression with a return value:

 ```python
 output = "It's Bob!" if name == "Bob" else "It's not Bob!" print(output)
 ```

-The second version not only has the advantage that it is more compact (I could even make it a quite readable one-liner) but the `if/else` expression has no side effect anymore.
-It just provides the text to print and does nothing else.
+Now, the return value can be assigned to the variable `output`.
+This version is more compact (I could even make it a one-liner) but more importantly, the `if else` expression has no side effect anymore and it is clear that, whatever it computes is stored in the `output` variable.

-A similar technique exists for certain loops called list or dictionary comprehension.
-The following loop with side effects,
+Python has a similar technique, called _list comprehension_ (also available for dicts), to write certain loops as expression.
+Consider, for example, the following loop that mutates the list `l` with a side effect:

 ```python
 l = []